 - Inform your bank and credit card company before you travel (and take an emergency stash of cash just in case) – even if you don’t

 rememberhave time to stop into your branch before you travel, almost all cards will have a number you can call on the back of the card.
 Give them the details of your travel and avoid your card getting declined at an inopportune moment.

 - Carry photocopies of important documents – always ensure that you have a photocopy of the picture page of your passport, any visas and your health insurance.
 (Which brings me neatly to…)

-- It’s always a good idea to have travel insurance – a medical emergency while traveling will already cause all sorts of stress and hassle, don’t add crippling financial debt into the equation.
+- It’s always a good idea to have travel insurance in place – a medical emergency while traveling will already cause all sorts of stress and hassle, don’t add additional expenses into the equation.
 As expats we have always used World Nomads and love their coverage.
 Check the policy details carefully to ensure that the coverage is right for you!